News from the Alaska State Legislature, the Office of Majority Office

 In response, members of the Alaska Senate Majority released the following statements.

-“This is good news,” said Senator Bert Stedman, R-Sitka.
+“This is good news,” said Senator Bert Stedman, R-Southeast Islands.
 “We’ve been challenged for years dealing with the forest service and getting our right of ways for road connections.
 This will be beneficial to extend the life of the timber industry until second growth timber is economically viable to harvest.”

 “Today’s announcement is a step in the right direction,” said Senate President Cathy Giessel, R-Anchorage.
 “Opening our state’s vast resources to responsible development will improve the lives of Alaskans through family-supporting, good-paying jobs.
 I am also confident our state’s world-class regulatory structure will effectively protect our environment and continue to deliver positive results for our land and people.”